ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 ### [Hello World]({{ site.repo_root }}exercises/hello_world_v0.0.0/)
 This is a "complete" module intended to be used to make sure your development pipeline is set up properly.

-Read the section on [module requirements](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/official-documentation.md#module-requirement) until the part on hooks.
+Read the section on [module requirements](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/official-documentation.md#module-requirement) until the section on hooks.

 ---